-- Hemoglobin A - makes up about 95-98% of the Hb found in adults; Hb A contains two alpha (α) protein chains and two beta (ß) protein chains.
+- Hemoglobin A – this is the predominant type of Hb in adults (about 95-98%); Hb A contains two alpha (α) protein chains and two beta (ß) protein chains.

-- Hb F - makes up to 2% of Hb found in adults; has two alpha (α) and two gamma (γ) protein chains.
-This is the primary hemoglobin produced by the fetus during gestation.
+- Hb F – makes up to 2% of Hb found in adults; it has two alpha (α) and two gamma (γ) protein chains.
+Hb F is the primary hemoglobin produced by a developing baby (fetus) during pregnancy.
 Its production usually falls to a low level within a year after birth.

 People with thalassemia have one or more genetic mutations that they have inherited and that result in a decreased production of normal hemoglobin.
 When the body doesn't make enough normal hemoglobin, red blood cells do not function properly and oxygen delivery suffers.
 This can lead to anemia with signs and symptoms that can range from mild to severe, depending on the type of thalassemia that a person has.
 Examples of signs and symptoms include weakness, fatigue, and pale skin (pallor).
 See the Classifications section for more about the signs, symptoms, and complications of the different types of thalassemia.

 For hemoglobin, there are four genes in our DNA that code for the alpha globin chains and two genes (each) for the beta, delta, and gamma globin chains.
 Since everyone inherits a set of chromosomes from each parent, each person inherits two alpha globulin genes and one beta globulin gene from each parent.
 (For general information on genetics, see The Universe of Genetic Testing.)
 A person may inherit mutations in either the alpha or beta globin genes.